jsh/prime-power-sets/INSTALL.md

 if x > 1 # an important possibility
 ```

-will not change program behavior.
+does not change program behavior.
 No unit test can detect such misteaks.

 In contrast, this typo
 ```
 if x >= 1 # an unimportant possibility
 ```

-would change the program behavior.
+does change program behavior.
 But would your tests tell you?

-If your tests check that the program behaves differently for `x = 0` and `x = 2`,
+If you test by checking that the program behaves differently for `x = 0` and `x = 2`,
 both the original and the typo would pass.
 Your tests are testing this code, but they won't detect this subtle change.

+Your tests aren't good enough.
 Here's where mutation testing helps you.

-`mutmut` methodically creates an array of mutatnts of your code, runs each one against your test suite, and reports any mutant that still passes.
+`mutmut` methodically creates an array of mutatnts of your code, and runs each one against your current test suite.
+If any mutant still passes,
+your test suite isn't good enough.

-For this program, mutmut tries 101 mutants.
+For this program, mutmut creates 101 mutants.
-All of them run to completion.
-Nevertheless, I've enhanced the test suite so that each mutant fails some test in the test suite.
+Each mutant runs to completion, yet all fail the test suite somewhere.
+This gives me a lot more confidence that my tests are solid.